WICG/navigation-api/README.md

 (This list is not comprehensive; for the complete list of possible navigations on the web platform, see [this appendix](#appendix-types-of-navigations).)

-These restrictions are designed so that canceling the `navigate` event gives web developers an easier mechanism to do things they can already do.
-That is, web developers can already intercept `<a>` `click` events, or modify their code that would set `location.href`.
-It does not give them any new powers, and in particular it does not allow trapping the user on a page by intercepting the back button or URL bar navigations.
+Although the ability to intercept cross-document navigations, especially cross-origin ones, might be surprising, in general it doesn't grant additional power.
+That is, web developers can already intercept `<a>` `click` events, or modify their code that would set `location.href`, even if the destination URL is cross-origin.

+On the other hand, cases that are not interceptable today, where the user is the instigator of the navigation through browser UI, are not interceptable.
+This ensures that web applications cannot trap the user on a given document by intercepting cross-document URL bar navigations, or disable the user's back/forward buttons.
+Note that, in the case of the back/forward buttons, even same-document interception isn't allowed.
+This is because it's easy to generate same-document app history entries (e.g., using `appHistory.pushNewEntry()` or `history.pushState()`); if we allowed intercepting traversal to them, this would allow sites to disable the back/forward buttons.
+We realize that this limits the utility of the `navigate` event in some cases, and are open to exploring other ways of combating abusive: see the discussion in [#32](https://github.com/WICG/app-history/issues/32).

 Additionally, the event has a special method `event.respondWith(promise)`.
 If called, this will: